Nyxz1828/English_Teaching_Platform/README.md

+# Remember to  download react-route
+given comment： npm install react-router-dom then only execute: npm start

-# Getting Started with Create React App
+ing Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).